Fronik-Lihaotian/knowledgeDistillation/README.md

-I use modified MobileNetv2 with the innovative inverted residual block (called overlapping group convolution block) as the student network, which is designed based on my personal MSc final project at the University of Birmingham.
+I use modified MobileNetv2 with the innovative inverted residual block (called overlapping group convolution block) as the student network, which is designed based on my personal MSc final project at the University of Birmingham, you can find the code and the report from this [repository](https://github.com/Fronik-Lihaotian/Channel-overlapping-group-convolution).
 The entire stage will be:

 1. Fine-tuning the teacher network based on the backbone gained from the above stage.
 2. Training student model with knowledge distillation.

 ### Fine-tuning teacher model

-I loaded the backbone model from the path `./teacher_weights/`MobileNetv2.pth` and froze the weights except the classifier layer.
+I loaded the backbone model from the path `./teacher_weights/MobileNetv2.pth` and froze the weights except the classifier layer.
 Then fine-tune the teacher network on **Caltech-101**, which is our domain dataset in this project, for **30 (or 60) epochs** to obtain the teacher network.
 The fine-tuning results are shown below: